Tellusant/docs/maps/index.md

 ---
 title: "Maps"
-description: "These are maps based on TelluBase in full-resolution SVG.
+description: "These are maps in full-resolution SVG based on TelluBase.
 Underlying shapefiles are available on request."
 image: https://tellusant.github.io/docs/assets/social-card-map.png
 ---
 # Maps